ubutnux/bosschaworkshop/README.md

-# bosscha python workshop
+# Bosscha python workshop

 ## Day 1
 * Intro to python
-* Using the IPython notebook
+* IPython and Jupyter-notebook
 * Numbers, Strings, and Lists
 * Booleans, Tuples, and Dictionaries
 * Control Flow